remyz17/odooghost/README.md

 odooghost setup /you/working/dir
 ```
 ### Crafting a Stack
 To bring your Odoo instance to life, you first need to define its blueprint - the stack configuration file.
-Samples to guide your creation can be found in the repository.
+Samples to guide your creation can be found [here](exemple-stack.yml).
 ```
 odooghost stack create you-stack-config.yaml
 ```